why Wynn Resorts Limited [WYNN] is a Good Choice for Investors After New Price Target of $103.96

-A sum of 3495355 shares traded at recent session while its average daily volume was at 3.57M shares.
-Wynn Resorts Limited shares reached a high of $94.15 and dropped to a low of $90.37 until finishing in the latest session at $93.79.
+Realty Income Corporation (Realty Income, NYSE: O), The Monthly Dividend Company®, announced today that the company has signed a definitive agreement to acquire the Encore Boston Harbor (Encore) Resort and Casino for $1.7 billion under a long-term net lease agreement with Wynn Resorts, Limited (NASDAQ: WYNN).
+The transaction is Realty Income’s first acquisition in the gaming industry.

+The sale-leaseback transaction with Wynn Resorts is expected to be executed at a 5.9% initial cap rate, includes an initial lease term of 30 years with annual rent growth of 1.75% for the first ten years and the greater of 1.75% or CPI (capped at 2.5%) over the remaining lease term.
+The lease also includes an additional 30-year option to renew upon expiration.
+Pending regulatory procedures, the company expects to close this transaction in the 4th quarter of 2022.

-The one-year WYNN stock forecast points to a potential upside of 9.78.
+Over the last 12 months, WYNN stock dropped by -21.21%.
+The one-year Wynn Resorts Limited stock forecast points to a potential upside of 7.41.
 The average equity rating for WYNN stock is currently 2.40, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $11.41 billion, with 114.66 million shares outstanding and 105.45 million shares in the current float.
+Compared to the average trading volume of 3.44M shares, WYNN stock reached a trading volume of 4030357 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Wynn Resorts Limited [WYNN]: